aditeyabaral/pesu-whatsapp-bot/README.md

 You can also send `unsubscribe` to unsubscribe yourself from notifications.

+Every 72 hours, your subscription will expire.
+You can renew your subscription by sending `subscribe` again, followed by `join sets-ever`.
+If you notice that you are not receiving messages, renewing your subscription will resolve the issue.

 ## What can the bot do?

 1. It periodically fetches PESU announcements and notifies you immediately.
 With a refresh interval of **1 minute**, it proves to be faster than the PESU Academy website!